oska1204/Fitnessapp/README.md

 And if you want to edit the base html, you can find it at "compile/html/base.html".

 After you're done editing, run "npm run compile" from the command line.

+You can see what the html is gonna look like in output.html.